Carrying a credit card in Japan while traveling is typically convenient for anyone, although the country preferred cash.

 A student is required to show a student identification.

-These documents are not required but it is better to have it with you when you apply and show it to the person processing your application.
+These documents are not required but it is better to have it with you when you apply for a credit card and show it to the person processing your application.

 - Insurance card